LDevs-Team/DiSH/README.md

 If you are on windows, you can install DiSH using the installer (setup-shell-startup.bat, setup-registry.bat or setup-task-scheduler.bat)
 <br>If you use linux, I recommend starting with systemd at boot the dish executable

+MacOS is now supported but untested (also Linux untested)

 ## Building from source
 To build from source, you will need:
 - python